fairandsmart/right-consent/_docs/01-quick-start-guide.md

 ## First steps

 As soon as the main components are started, you should be able to **access the provided backoffice** and start using consent & preferences collection and interrogation.
+A sample set dataset is provided.

 Backoffice access allows to apply some modifications to any existing or non-existing customer.
 In the search field, specify a customer id to access his dedicated consent & preferences page :

 {% include video id="1L5BGNc1JNMxLxLFZyuAleZ2t1r9ZxxWk" provider="google-drive" %}

-If that customer has never setup his preferences or consents before, the page is empty but the account has been created and activity date is recorded as a starting point.
+If that customer has never setup his preferences or consents before, the page is empty but the account has been created and activity date is recorded as the starting point.

-Now, **perform some modifications** on the available sample consent and/or preferences.
+Now, **perform some modifications** on the available sample consents and/or preferences.
 Notice that changes are stacked, waiting until you commit those modifications.
-As long as the stacked operations are not commited, nothing is effective for the end-customer.
+As long as the stacked operations are not actually committed, nothing is effective for the end-customer.

-When everything is done you can **commit changes** and you may choose to **notify the customer** that something as changed on his consent/preferences by sending an email.
-That email will contains an attached receipt but also a link that will allows the customer to access a specific user interface, similar to the operator one, allowing him to **make its own choices**.
-That user interface can be disable.
+When everything is done you can **commit changes** and you may choose to **notify the customer** that something has changed on his consents/preferences by sending him an email.
+That email will contain an attached receipt but also a link that will allow the customer to access a specific user interface, similar to the operator one, allowing him to **make his own choices**.
+That user interface can be disabled.
 You can also access the outgoing SMTP server interface to check sent email.

 //TODO Screencast 3 - Commit changes and notify by email, consult email in outgoing smtp

 ## Doing more

-When you are confortable with the operator interface and the modification of existing consent and preferences you can go throught the **configuration section** to declare new treatments and processings and see how it integrate with the existing ones.
+When you are comfortable with the operator interface and the modification of existing consents and preferences you can go through the **configuration section** to register new processings and preferences and see how they integrate with the existing ones.

 //TODO Screencast 4 - Adding a processing model

 ## Integrate with other apps

-ALl we have seen yet is inside the application itselft and is not dedicated to customers directly.
-You probably want to see now how you could **integrate consent collect form** in any existing application ?
+Everything we have seen so far is the inside of the application itself and is not dedicated to your end-customers directly.
+You probably want to see now how you could **integrate consent collection form** in an existing application ?

 // TODO Screencast 5 - Integration in external app